coderefinery/mma/_episodes/02-overview.md

 ```
 ## Git submodule
 In the pybind11 example we are depending upon the Pybind11 git repository.
 It is cloned as part of a recursive clone.
-The pybind11 repo is marked as a
+The pybind11 repository is marked as
-submodule.
+a submodule.
 Pybind11 was added to the `python-ctools-demo` repository in the
 following way (the current directory being `python-ctools-demo`):

 ```bash